Bishop score: Components

-This material may be protected by copyright.

 They can be remembered with the mnemonic: Call PEDS For Parturition = Cervical Position, Effacement, Dilation, Softness; Fetal Station.

 Scoring

 The examiner assigns a score to each component of 0 to 2 or 0 to 3.
 The highest possible score is 13 and the lowest possible score is 0.

 Interpretation

+A score of 5 or less suggests that labour is unlikely to start on its own during the next few days.
+A score of 9 or more indicates that labour will most likely commence spontaneously in the next few days.
+Scores between 5 and 9 require additional consideration and professional judgement for clinical management.

 A Bishop's score 6 or less often indicates that induction (e.g., with controlled-release prostaglandin E2/prostin gel [Cervidil], intravaginal gel [Prostin], intracervical gel [Prepidil]) is unlikely to be successful.
 Some sources indicate that only a score of 8 or greater is reliably predictive of a successful induction.

+The score can be recalculated as the pregnancy progresses.

 Modified Bishop score

 According to the Modified Bishop's pre-induction cervical scoring system, effacement has been replaced by cervical length in cm, with scores as follows: 0 for >3 cm, 1 for >2 cm, 2 for >1 cm, 3 for >0 cm.
 Cervical length may be easier and more accurate to measure and have less inter-examiner variability.

 Another modification for the Bishop's score is the modifiers.
 Points are added or subtracted according to special circumstances as follows: